UPDATED FEBRUARY 2, 2022

-Facing some of the coldest weather in decades, the Hays County Office of Emergency Management urges all residents to be prepared.
+The Hays County Office of Emergency Management urges all residents to be prepared for freezing weather and rain.

 - It’s a good idea to make sure you have enough drinking water and food on-hand for several days; heading to the store before roads ice over is strongly advised.